The Prismic API

 - 1 predicate for filtering by location

-The logical predicate at is the most commonly-used predicate.
+The logical predicate at is the most commonly used.
 It searches for a matching value.
-So, to search for the blog post with the unique ID (UID) of "hello-world", you would use this predicate:
+To search for the blog post with the unique ID (UID) of "hello-world", you would use this predicate:

 Predicates check every document and compare a specified property on that document against the provided value.
 If the document passes the comparison, the API will include the document in its results.